jigoshop/jigoshop/readme.txt

 * fix on sale widget not displaying correct amount of products
 * fix session conflicts with other plugins by activating Jigoshop plugin first
 * fix coupons showing 'no products in cart' on valid coupons
-* fix french users not being able to add shipping or tax rates
+* fix some international users not being able to add shipping or tax rates (italian & french)

 = 1.0 =
 * added new feature for downloadable products: external URL or internal downloads